EDSAaa/Dron-FIUNAM/README.md

 ### LabVIEW ###

-This folder contains the interface that allow the operator manipulate the desired *z*, and watch the graphics of the behavior of the system variables.
+This folder contains the interface that allows the operator manipulate the desired *z*, and watch the graphics of the system variables behavior.

 ### Mathematica ###